When I got married, a lovely French friend offered me an elegant set of cloth table napkins. I’m sure I looked at her oddly, but she let it slide.

 The French Hack to Fine Dining

-Now, you are probably looking at this and thinking, even the informal table setting looks too formal!
+Now, you are probably looking at the above table settings and thinking that even the informal table setting looks too formal!

 The real secret is not the main meal, but everything else.
 You can set the atmosphere with an interesting tablecloth and napkins.
 Add a few delicious staples such as gourmet cheese, baguette, and fruit.
 Et